OceanDataTools/openvdm/INSTALL.md

 # Open Vessel Data Management

 ## Installation Guide
-At the time of this writing OpenVDM was built and tested against the Ubuntu 20.04 LTS operating system.
+At the time of this writing OpenVDM was built and tested against the Ubuntu 20.04 LTS and Rocky 8.5 operating systems.
+There are distro-specific install scripts so use the one appropriate for the distro being installed to.
 It may be possible to build against other linux-based operating systems however for the purposes of this guide the instructions will assume Ubuntu 20.04 LTS is used.

 ### Operating System
 Goto <https://releases.ubuntu.com/20.04/>